All the New Ways Washington State Can Take Your Guns Starting Next Month

 Frequently Asked Questions

-What new offenses can lead to losing firearm rights under Washington's HB 1562?
+What new offenses can lead to losing firearm rights in Washington State under HB 1562?

-HB 1562 expands disqualifiers to include any offense designated as domestic violence, stalking, cyberstalking, cyber harassment, unlawful aiming or display of a firearm, second-degree animal cruelty, and multiple DUI offenses within seven years.
+Effective July 23, 2023, Washington State's HB 1562 adds several offenses that can lead to losing firearm rights.
+These include any crime designated as domestic violence, stalking, cyberstalking, cyber harassment, second-degree animal cruelty, and second or subsequent DUI offenses within seven years.

 Is Washington State's HB 1562 retroactive?

-No, Washington State's HB 1562 is not retroactive.
-It only applies to offenses that were committed on or after the law's effective date of July 23, 2023.
+No, HB 1562 is not retroactive.
+The law applies only to offenses committed on or after its effective date of July 23, 2023.
+Actions taken before this date will be evaluated under the laws in effect at the time they occurred.

 Related News